supriyonaskar/Polymer/README.md

 ### Example: Input Parameters
 ```
-1  # Head atom index
-2  # Tail atom index
+### Input parameters for polymer building ###
+#1.
+Index of head atom of the monomer (index starts from 1)
+#2.
+Index of the tail atom of the monomer
-3  # Hydrogen attached to head atom
+#3.
+Hydrogen attached to the head atom of the monomer
-4  # Hydrogen attached to tail atom
+#4.
+Hydrogen attached to the tail atom of the monomer
-molecule_name  # Name of the molecule
-1  # Remove unnecessary files (1: Yes, 0: No)
-1  # Optimize and build polymer (1: Yes, 0: No)
+#5.
+Name of the molecule (You should remember that your initial xyz file of the monomer should have a name like {moleculename}_initial.xyz), also make sure xyz file have two remarks like in begining.
+#6.
+To remove files set it to 1.
+To keep make it 0
+#7.
+Flag to optimize or not, if 1 it will optimize, if 0 it will build the polymer...else not
+### Sometimes, you may not have some parameters in your force-field database, then you have to modify gaff.json to include those.

+21
+38
+26
+40
+SPEEK
+0
+1
 ```

 ## Notes